Atmosphere: A Revival

 Melbourne Design Week

 ‘Atmosphere: A Revival’ is an architectural sauna installation.
-The sauna takes its inspiration from Scandinavian and Japanese bathing rituals, where public bathhouses offer members of the community a space to focus on the body at a collective level.
 A temporary re-activation of what was an iconic swimming destination from the 1920s-1960s, the project seeks to promote individual and social wellbeing through the revival of bathing culture.

 The design philosophy of the sauna is centred on a blurring of the boundaries between personal and public space.
 The structure is designed to encourage visitors to explore the threshold between intimate social contact and personal space.
 Traditional materials are combined with more experimental ones so as to play with levels of transparency and obscurity.
 Such materials allow the natural environment to have a presence in the space, whilst maintaining an intimate and sacred atmosphere.

 Designed to be completely off-grid, the sauna is a lightweight, prefabricated structure that has a sensitive footprint on the site and the environment.
 The structure is made from reclaimed timber, with offcuts from the construction process being reused to supply the heat.
 The flat packed design ensures that the sauna panels are able to be dismantled to allow for future reuse.